yekeen-nasir/pedxo-frontend-adminacct/README.md

 * Contract Creation: Create a unique contract to specify your requirments and expectations from the virtual developer.
 * Agreement Managment: Modify the contract terms like wages, payout frequency and role.
 * Automated Onboarding: Automatically get a developer within 5 mins of creating a contract.
-* Expense maintenance: Track, record and store your spendings on the devs.
+* Expense maintenance: Track, record and store your spending on the devs.

 🚀 Recent Developments